alexrose13/effective_pandas_exercise_solutions/_build/html/_sources/03_data_structures.md

 > If you had a database with data, which pandas data structure would you use to hold the data?
 Why?

 My answer here is quite similar to that above.
 I'd select a DataFrame in most instances becuase the majority of the data with which I work is two dimensional.
 There are also added perks associated with data base style manipulations (joins, unions, etc.) that I feel are best replicated with a DataFrame as the operative mental model.

+If you are reading have a different rationale, please feel offer you point of view.